oscar-dilkes/greenbeing/README.md

 ## Source Files

-The project comprises several Java classes, each serving a specific role in the application:

-- `Main.java`: Initializes the application and sets up the server to receive messages from Twilio.
+- `Main.java`: Initialises the application and sets up the server to receive messages from Twilio.
 - `MessageSender.java`: Handles the sending of messages and images to participants through Twilio.
 - `Participant.java`: Manages participant information and survey responses.
 - `Conversation.java`: Manages the state and progression of conversations with participants.